My Dog Ate Pecans Will He Get Sick?

 If you believe your canine companion has eaten a bunch of pecans, then call the vet right away.
 They may ask you to bring the dog in for an exam and possible treatment.
 Treatment may include inducing vomiting with activated charcoal or even gastric lavage.

-If your dog’s symptoms are severe, the vet may also treat your fur baby with medications to control symptoms and an IV to treat the liver.
+If your dog’s symptoms are severe, the vet may also treat your fur baby with medications to control symptoms and an IV to treat the liver and avoid liver failure.

 Keep Pecans Away from Your Dog